tnlmedia/laravel-tool/docs/Frontend/Advertising.md

-# Advertising for frontend
+# Advertising (Frontend)

-Advertising function also provides few useful features for frontend developers.
+The advertising utilities provide useful features for frontend developers.

-## Render advertisement
+## Render advertisements

-All advertisement need to render manually.
+Advertisements need to be rendered manually.
+Call the following function to scan and render ad slots on the page:

 ```javascript
 tmgad.scan();